corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 You can use the CLI to see the **approved** and **pending** certificate signing requests for the Identity manager service.

-### See the approved certificate signing requests

-To see the approved certificate signing requests for a different context to the one you are on, you need to specify the context you require.
-You also need to define the output type.
+To see the requests for a different context to the one you are on, you need to specify the context you require.

 {{< Note >}}

 Requesting certificate signing requests on a different context may trigger a request for login details.
 Make sure you have authorisation to access this context before entering the command.

 {{< /Note >}}

+### Get the approved certificate signing requests

 **Sample command**